Here is the list of 51 side jobs for college students. I hope you’ll find the one you have been waiting on.

 On one such evening, I was taking out a pizza from Domino.
 I asked the lady about her college.
 She smiled at me and told me about her college and major.

-She will work there for few more semester.
+She will work there for a few more semesters.
 Now that you landed on this page.
 Get riveted and prepare for information overload!
 If you get benefited, leave a comment below.

-That incident generated the idea about writing this article.
+That incident generated the idea for writing this article.
 Previously we posted some unconventional ways of earning money in college.
 Here’s a comprehensive post about various ways you can earn money while getting your college degree.

-The part-time job not only serves as an additional, it also serves to give the students this special experience that they need to employ when they finish their class work and move in to their first job.
+The part-time job not only serves as an additional, but it also serves to give the students this special experience that they need to employ when they finish their classwork and move into their first job.

-As a student, the first thing you need to do is look at work force recruitment program.
+As a student, the first thing you need to do is look at the workforce recruitment program.
 Talk to concerned authorities in your college and ask them to contact a WRP representative.

-Next best option for you would be to see projects posted on Thumbtack, then bid to do the job.
-We used thumbtack for three services lately, house cleaning, TV wall mounting and moving and packing service.
+The next best option for you would be to see projects posted on Thumbtack, then bid to do the job.
+We used Thumbtack for three services lately, house cleaning, TV wall mounting, and moving and packing service.

-Before we start, want to tell you about a success story, it happened in University of Boston.
-There was a girl named Vaentina Monte, who had a part-time job at a Pizza place.
+Before we start, I want to tell you about a success story, it happened at the University of Boston.
+There was a girl named Valentina Monte, who had a part-time job at a Pizza place.